DataDog/integrations-extras/ngrok/README.md

     d.
 Optionally, define a Service Name, this be added as a key to the event data as **service:value**.\
     e.
 Optionally, define DD Tags, these are `key:value` pairs to be added as Datadog tags to the event data.\
     f.
 Optional, define a description, this is locally significant and helps identify the Datadog Event Destination.
-3. Select "Send Test Event"
+3. Select "Send Test Event".
 4. If presented with a Success message, select "Done".
-If an error is presented validate the Datadog Site and API Key are correct.
+If an error is presented, validate that the Datadog site and API key are correct.

 **Step 3: Create Datadog Log Facets**